DevExpress/OBSOLETE_EF-Core-Security/README.md

 5. How to build and run [.NET C# Console demo](link) to work with EF DBContext directly.

 In VisialStudio, you can use the [GitHub Extension for VisualStudio](https://visualstudio.github.com/) to clone this repository.

+All necessary external binaries are located in the [EFCoreSecurity/EFCore-bin](https://github.com/DevExpress/EF-Core-Security/tree/master/EFCoreSecurity/EFCore-bin) folder.